 Now you have your brand new four-legged family member it’s good to know what they can and can’t eat.
-Unlike adult dogs, there are several treats that are not suitable for puppies and may pose a choking hazard or could cause discomfort or injury whilst teething.
-Puppy teeth may be razor sharp but, they are not equipped to deal with hard treats that adult dogs enjoy.
+There are several treats that are not suitable for puppies.
+Here's a list of what you can give them which you can read about here and may pose a choking hazard or could cause discomfort or injury whilst teething.
+Puppy teeth may be razor sharp but they are not equipped to deal with hard treats that adult dogs enjoy.

-My Border Collie puppy Bertie has sampled a lot of treats from aged 8 weeks when I adopted him.
-It’s important for me that that I give him 100% natural treats that contain no unnecessary additives or colourings and that what I give him is safe and age appropriate.
+My Border Collie puppy Bertie has sampled a lot of treats from the age of 8 weeks when I adopted him.
+It’s important for me that I give him 100% natural treats that contain no unnecessary additives or colourings and that what I give him is safe and age appropriate.

 We all love to treat our cute puppies and there may be the temptation to give them lots and lots of dog treats just because they are giving you the head tilts that make us all melt.
 Resist if you can and stick to the feeding guidelines on the product if they have any.
 If you think you’re giving them too much you probably are, think less is more.

 Dog treats are a fantastic tool for training, and I recommend reward-based training with treats 100%.
 Not all treats are created equal though, so I have made a handy list of dog treats which are safe for puppies from some of mine and most importantly Bertie’s favourite brands.

 - 100% natural dog pate – Jr Pet Products

 - Pure Coins (Doggy biscuits)- Jr Pet Products

 - Healthy bites – Soopa

 Always opt for soft dog treats or treats that break up easily such as pates and natural biscuits, or fish jerky.
 Make sure you check it is safe as treats vary and may only be safe for older puppies.